superhero2007/LaunchBox-Frontend/docs/general/server-configs.md

 ## Apache

-This boilerplate includes an `app/.htaccess` file that does three things:
+This project includes an `app/.htaccess` file that does three things:

 1. Redirect all traffic to HTTPS because ServiceWorker only works for encrypted traffic.